yearninlearnin/configure-ad/README.md

 </p>
 <br />
 <p>
-User renin.lofo has been locked out of their account.
+This slide simulates user renin.lofo failing to log into their account and after about 5 attempts, this will prompt Active Directory to automatically lock their user account.
 </p>
 <p>
 <img src="https://i.imgur.com/6X6GrBm.png" height="80%" width="80%" alt="Installation Steps"/>